 Wendy’s Chili is one of my all-time favorite comfort foods.
 It’s like a warm hug on a cold day.
 Just a few spoonfuls can turn your day around.

-But you don’t have to leave home to get that classic Wendy’s flavor.
+You don’t have to leave home to get that classic Wendy’s flavor.
 You can make this Copycat Chili Recipe in your very own kitchen.
 With plenty of leftovers to enjoy.

 In fact, I think it’s even better on day 2.
 There’s just something about how the flavors meld together overnight.
 Top it off with some shredded cheese, sour cream, bacon, tortilla chips, and you’ve got a new family favorite.